-As a friend of Kids In Adelaide as well as having 13 years experience as a Reception teacher, I was so excited to be asked to write a blog about helpful tips for parents of children who are starting out on their exciting school journey!
+As a friend of Kids In Adelaide as well as having close to 20 years experience as a Reception teacher, I was so excited to be asked to write a blog about helpful tips for parents of children who are starting out on their exciting school journey!

 Hopefully, the following tips help you and your child in the preparations for starting school (please remember these are general tips and may not all apply to you and your child).
 Beginning school is a very steep learning curve for many children, so the more help you can give them to prepare for school, the easier the transition will be.

-My first tip for parents is to stock up on your wine and beer supply because you will NEED it!!!!
+My first tip for parents is to practice your deep breathing routine because you will NEED it!!!!
 13 years is a LONG time!

 On a more serious note –